ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/azure.md

 # Launching Ray Clusters on Azure

 This guide details the steps needed to start a Ray cluster on Azure.

 There are two ways to start an Azure Ray cluster.
-- Launch through Ray Cluster Launcher.
+- Launch through Ray cluster launcher.
 - Deploy a cluster using Azure portal .

 ```{note}
 Azure cluster configurations are community-maintained.
 ```

-## Using Ray Cluster Launcher
+## Using Ray cluster launcher

-### Install Ray Cluster Launcher
+### Install Ray cluster launcher

-The Ray Cluster Launcher is part of the `ray` CLI.
+The Ray cluster launcher is part of the `ray` CLI.
 Use the CLI to start, stop and attach to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
 You can use pip to install the ray CLI with cluster launcher support.
 Follow [the Ray installation documentation](installation) for more detailed instructions.

 ```bash
 # install ray